akarve/bip-keychain/pre-bips/steganographic-seeds.md

 Alternatively a user might choose to subtly mark the 64 squares of two chess boards to represent a 1 or 0 in each of 128 unique positions, storing 128 bits of entropy (equivalent to 12 BIP-39 seed words).
+Random bits can be generated with a coin.

 ## Any board game